zoni527/rush_wordle/plan.md

 - Create function to filter out words that don't contain a letter/many letters
 - Create function to filter out words that don't contain a letter at the right spot
 - Mine more words

+## Ideas
+- Words that split the possible word domain roughly in half